run-ai/docs/docs/admin/integration/kubevirt.md

 Where `<WORKLOAD-TYPE>` is `train` or `build`

 ????
-This SHOULD BE VM template?
+SHOULD this BE VM template.  does it make sense to embed the workload-type in the vm

 ## Start a VM